LRydin/Phase-and-amplitude-synchronisation-in-power-grid-frequency-fluctuations-in-the-Nordic-Grid/README.md

  - matplotlib
 ```

 three additional packages are needed.
-One for the actual calculations called `MFDFA` ([MFDFA](https://github.com/LRydin/MFDFA)), which can be installed via
+One for actual calculations called `MFDFA` ([MFDFA](https://github.com/LRydin/MFDFA)), which can be installed via

 ```code